smitelli/cosmodoc/src/content/topics/assembly-drawing-functions/index.md

 As an example, to address the 70th pixel from the left of the screen and the 10th pixel down in this 320 &times; 200 mode, the calculation is as follows: Each line contains 320 horizontal pixels (aka 320 bits), which is equivalent to 40 bytes.
 The 10th line down therefore starts at byte offset 400.
 Measuring 70 pixels from the left is 70 bits or, more correctly, 8 bytes plus 6 bits.
 Therefore the final memory offset for this pixel is the 6th bit at byte offset 408.
 To set this pixel to a specific color, this offset must be written four times, once for each memory (color) plane.

-{{< note >}}The EGA lacks any method to directly set a single bit in any of its memory bytes.
+{{% note %}}The EGA lacks any method to directly set a single bit in any of its memory bytes.
 Before writing data, the programmer must program the EGA's registers to "mask off" the bits that should not change.
-When the CPU next writes a value, the EGA _rewrites_ the byte in its memory using the content of its latches (see below) for the masked bits and the CPU data for the unmasked bits.{{< /note >}}
+When the CPU next writes a value, the EGA _rewrites_ the byte in its memory using the content of its latches (see below) for the masked bits and the CPU data for the unmasked bits.{{% /note %}}

 The four-bit value held in memory is used as an index into a **palette** table, which converts it into the real color value that is sent to the display. _By default_ the palette is configured so that memory plane 3 can be thought of as the "intensity" plane, plane 2 as "red," plane 1 as "green," and plane 0 as "blue."
 The hardware does not contain any intrinsic guarantees that color will always behave this way, but this works as long as the default palette table entries are not reconfigured.